mwmMecoy/CodePin/README.md

 # Introduction

-CodePin is built using the MVC Architecture, code users of all types can sign up and use CodePin to store their useful snippets of code on their profile.
+CodePin is built using the MVC Architecture, anyone can sign up and use CodePin to store useful snippets of code on their profile.

 ---